Tag Cloud:

 Some Species start the game with one or more specific Conditions.
 When you submit a new Species, you can, if it makes sense, integrate a Condition into their background.
 The Raegar are a good example of this.

-This Condition Lammie is fairly straightforward - the character has had a nasty burn.
-The immediate effect on the holder is that its very painful - so much so that they will find it hard to concentrate on most tasks.
-Burns has the Type Keywords of Injury and Etheric Science - its a pretty common injury, and is connected to an energy-based source (in this case probably heat, fire, an energy weapon, etc).
-The outside of the lammie has a Progression Trigger of being left untreated for 8 hours or more.
+This Condition Card is fairly straightforward - the character has had a nasty burn.
+The immediate effect on the holder is that its painful, and depending where it is it might make movement difficult (this is up to the player to determine based on their roleplay).
+Burns has the Type Keywords of INJURY and HEAT - its a pretty common injury, and is connected to being exposed to a heat source (in this case probably heat, fire, an energy weapon, etc).
+The front side of the card has a Progression Trigger of being left untreated for 4 hours or more.

-The requirements for diagnosis are indicated on the rip tab (in the centre of the image here).
-Any Physician can diagnose it automatically - a nasty burn is fairly easy to spot for someone with training.
+The requirements for diagnosis are indicated on bottom of the card.
+Any Rank 1 Physician can diagnose it automatically - a nasty burn is fairly easy to spot for someone with training.
 A Scientist can also Examine the Condition to diagnose it - its a Card Draw Action to do so, but only requires 1 success as its pretty easy.

-Inside, the lammie has an ID number (not really important in this case, as all the needed information is here).
-It also has a more detailed description of what the Condition is - very straightforward here, but the cause can be more obscure with many Conditions.
-The other side has details on how to cure the burn, and what will likely happen if it isn't treated - in this case the holder will get a nasty infection in the open wound.
+Once the Condition has been diagnosed, the card is flipped over to the back side.
+On this side there is an ID number (not really important in this case, as all the needed information is here), and also a more detailed description of what the Condition is - very straightforward here, but the cause can be more obscure with many Conditions.
+This side also has details on how to cure the burn, and what will likely happen if it isn't treated - in this case the holder will get a nasty infection in the open wound.

 This Condition Sheet is a bit more complex.
 It represents chronic radiation lingering in the body, most likely after an acute dose was treated and removed.
 The Condition Sheet (above) has the title and Keywords again, but the Symptoms that the character experiences are staged.
 Characters gaining this Condition for the first time start at Medium Level, and presumably can lessen their symptoms with treatment.
 Although the Sheet mentions symptoms, it doesn't really have any information about causes or how the Condition works - that kind of information requires a Diagnosis.